In 2016 a Consortium of 11 of the region’s leading tour operators was established to develop the project.

 Initial research has shown that more than one million tourists are expected to visit the Silk Road region by 2023.
 The Modern Silk Road Joint Tour Package brochure has much more information on this unique tour: http://www.turkkon.org/en-US/turkic-council-modern-silk-road-joint-tour-packagebrochure/301/1644/1644/1926.

 The Modern Silk Road Joint Tour Package also serves as a development project contributing to the South-South and Triangular cooperation and the achievement of the Sustainable Development Goals.
-With help from the Turkic Council, the Ministry of Culture and Tourism in Turkey trained more than 1,000 service sector employees from Azerbaijan, Kazakhstan and Kyrgyzstan.
+With help from the Organization of Turkic States, the Ministry of Culture and Tourism in Turkey trained more than 1,000 service sector employees from Azerbaijan, Kazakhstan and Kyrgyzstan.
 Fifty per cent of the trainees were women.